help us fight poverty in India

 These are some of the most serious challenges that poor Indians are facing right now.
 But we've got a solid plan for tackling these issues.
 Want to learn more about our approach and programs?.

-Poor hygienic conditions make life miserable for those who live in the slums of Delhi.
-A study showed that four out of every 10 children in Delhi suffer from lung problems due to pollution and unsafe living.
+Poor hygienic conditions make life miserable for those who live in the slums of India.
+About one-third of Indian children suffer from lung problems due to pollution and unsafe living.

 How we're helping